Oladipupo-Erinle/US-SUPERSTORE/README.md

 1.	# Profitability Performance Analysis

- **Sales Performance Analysis**
+ **Analysis of Sales Performance**

-It is pertinent to analyze how the store performed across various months in other to detect peak and off periods, Months to engage in promotions.
+It is pertinent to analyze how superstore performed across various months in other to detect peak and off periods, Months to engage in promotions, sales team performance, product anaysis.

 The report focused on deriving **_sales trends across months, the top and bottom 10 sales-generating states_**